FRACerqueira/PromptPlus/docs/apis/pplus.controls.ibannercontrol.md

 Namespace: PPlus.Controls

-Represents the Banner Control interface
+Represents the interface with all Methods of the Banner control

 ```csharp
 public interface IBannerControl